-Balsamiq offers a range of pre-made controls.
-Use the ‘Quick add’ search to find the one you need, then drop it directly into your wireframe.
+Balsamiq offers a wide range of pre-made button controls.
+Use the ‘Quick add’ tool to find the one you need, then drop it directly into your wireframe.

 Vertical tabs or V.Tabs: The vertical tab component allows you to left- or right-align the tabs.

 Tabs bar: The tabs bar is the most common type of tabs, and it allows you to align the tabs at the top or bottom.

 You can make your own custom tabs Symbols in Balsamiq.